genomicsclass/leanpub/manuscript/smoothing.md

 ![MA-plot with curve obtained with by loess shown.](images/R/smoothing-tmp-loess_final-1.png)

-The that function `loess` performs this analysis for us:
+The function `loess` performs this analysis for us:

 ```r